leanprover-community/blog/posts/simp-made-simple.md

 simproc_decl printThms (_) := printUsedTheorems
 ```

-The reader can then call add these simprocs to simp calls to see what's happening within.
+We encourage the reader to add these simprocs to their simp calls to see what's happening within.

 ```
 example : Even (if 2 ^ 4 % 9 ∣ 6 then 2 ^ 3 else 4) := by